We run many clinics for the management of chronic diseases and offer a wide variety of medical services.

 By appointment with practice nurses.

-Tuesday, Wednesday & Thursday mornings.
+The phlebotomist can also visit patients on a Tuesday, Wednesday & Thursday morning.
 The phlebotomist provides home visits to take blood samples.
 This is for housebound patients only.

 Welfare Benefits Advisor